 Section 3.
 At the discretion pf the President and Executive Committee, meetings may be held in person or by any means of electronic communication that permits all persons who are members of the Board and participating in the meeting to both hear and speak.
 In addition, members of the Board may vote by electronic means on any matter that, at the discretion of the President and the Executive Committee, requires action before the next regular Board meeting, provided, however, that if any member objects to a vote without a meeting, a meeting must be held at which time a vote can be taken.
 Any action taken by the Board on the basis of individual approval must be ratified by the Board at its next regular meeting.

 Section 4.
 Any action required or permitted by a law or the Article of Incorporation or these Bylaws to be taken at any meeting of the Board of Directors may be taken without a meeting if a consent in writing setting forth the action so taken shall be signed by all of the members of the Board of Directors.
 The Recording Secretary shall file such consents with the minutes of the meetings of the Board of Directors.
 The action shall be effective when the last director signs the consent and it is ratified by the Board at its next regular meeting.

 Section 5.
 Regular meetings of the Board shall be held on the second Wednesday of each month, with the exceptions of the months of May, July, August, and December.
 Special meetings of the Board may be called by the President or by a written request of three members of the Board.

 Section 6.
 The majority of the Board shall constitute a quorum, provided one member of the majority is an officer exclusive of the directors.

 Section 7.
-If any director is absent on three Board meeting days without an accepted excuse, member shall be replaced through action of the Board.
-In the event a director resigns; the replacement shall be selected by the Board.
+If any director is absent on three Board meeting days without an accepted excuse, director shall be replaced through action of the Board.
+In the event a director resigns, the replacement shall be selected by the Board.

 Section 8.
 Members of the Board shall assist any committee chair as needed.